front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 ### Main integrations

-Here is a list of integrations frequently used accross eCommerce shops:
+Here is a list of integrations frequently used across e-commerce shops:

 #### Google Analytics